If you need support now call the DoD Safe Helpline (877) 995-5247 or 911. For other resources, see our Survivor Resources page.

 - 87% of USAFA women experiencing Unwanted Sexual Contact (USC) did not report

-- The Annual Report on Sexual Harassment and Violence at the Military Service Academies for Academic Program Year 2017-2018 finds that only 10% of the 221 (at USAFA) victims of USC officially reported the assault
+- The Annual Report on Sexual Harassment and Violence at the Military Service Academies for Academic Program Year 2017-2018 finds that only 10% of the 221 (at USAFA) survivors of USC officially reported the assault

 - The Annual Report on Sexual Harassment and Violence at the Military Service Academies for Academic Program Year 2017-2018 identifies that across all three Military Service Academies (MSA) only 12% of sexual assault cases are reported